An international residency programme for the creative arts

 Nicola Brandt is an artist, writer and filmmaker.
 Her work explores innovative documentary practices in relationship to the role of memory, narrative and positionality.
 Her book Landscapes Between Then and Now: Recent Histories in Southern African Photography, Video and Performance Art will be published by Bloomsbury Press.
 She has presented her work internationally, including at the MAXXI Museum in Rome, Yale University, and the Würth Museum in Germany.

 Frances Whorrall-Campbell is a writer and artist based in London.
-Her writing has been published by the Oxonian Review, AnotherGaze, Arteviste and Art Review Oxford, amongst others.
-She is currently working with Banner Repeater on their Digital Archive of Artists’ Publishing, and with the Tate Modern to develop their ‘Tate Exchange’ programme.
+Their writing has been published by the Oxonian Review, AnotherGaze, Arteviste and Art Review Oxford, amongst others.
+They are currently working with Banner Repeater on their Digital Archive of Artists’ Publishing, and with the Tate Modern to develop their ‘Tate Exchange’ programme.

 Lorenzo Nassimbeni is a South African architect and artist, based in Johannesburg and Cape Town.
 He works across drawing, printmaking, mural and sculpture.
 He has exhibited at the 54th Venice Biennale, the 14th Venice Architecture Biennale, and the New Biennial for Art and Architecture in Stockholm.
 He recently had a significant solo exhibition entitled ‘Polygraph’ at David Krut Projects in Johannesburg.